 Grand Canyon Black Widow Spiders

-One of the insects you have to watch out for on a canyon tour is the Grand Canyon black widow spider.
+Grand Canyon black widow spiders are one of the insects you have to watch out for on a canyon tour.
 This spider is seen at higher elevations of the Grand Canyon.
 The spider is considered far more dangerous than any other North American spider, as the venom of the female is 15 times more toxic than that of a rattlesnake.
 Watch out for the female, as the juveniles and males are harmless.

 The Danger Of The Female Black Widow

 In fact, the female Grand Canyon black widow cannot be trusted at all.
 Every now and then, she will kill and eat the male black widow after mating.
 To make sure you are not bitten, you will need to be able to identify the spider.
-The Grand Canyon black widow measures about one-half inch long, and expands in length to about 1.5 inches when its legs spread out.
+It measures about one-half inch long, and expands in length to about 1.5 inches when its legs spread out.
 The males are about half the size of the females, and therefore are very small.
 While their bodies are tiny, their legs are longer than the females.

 Getting Bit By A Grand Canyon Black Widow

 The female Grand Canyon black widow spider normally exhibits a red hourglass configuration on its abdomen.
 Some of the females display several red spots and a couple crosswire bars on their underbellies.
 You will find black widows in all four deserts of the US Southwest.
 While the female black widow’s venom is poisonous, its bite seldom leads to a fatality.
 That is because it only injects a small amount of poison at a time.
 Human mortality from this type of bite is less than one percent.

 The species L. Hesperus is found in the western US, or the Grand Canyon.
 If you are bitten by a Grand Canyon black widow spider, you should obtain medical care immediately.
 If you can catch the spider for identification, it can be easier to treat the bite.

 Grand Canyon Black Widow Webs